open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>type</b></td>
         <td>string</td>
         <td>
-          type indicates which kind of seccomp profile will be applied.<br/>
+          type indicates which kind of seccomp profile will be applied.
+Valid options are:
+ Localhost - a profile defined in a file on the node should be used.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>localhostProfile</b></td>
         <td>string</td>
         <td>
-          localhostProfile indicates a profile defined in a file on the node should be used.<br/>
+          localhostProfile indicates a profile defined in a file on the node should be used.
+The profile must be preconfigured on the node to work.<br/>
         </td>
         <td>false</td>
       </tr></tbody>